 Signs & Symptoms of a Behavioral Addiction

-Because there is only one classified behavioral addiction (gambling disorder), there is no formal list of symptoms used for diagnostic purposes.
-Gambling disorder has a few symptoms more specific to gambling patterns, like chasing losses, placing higher/riskier bets and a pattern of borrowing money, but otherwise the symptoms mirror those of substance use disorders.
+No formal list of symptoms is used for diagnosing behavioral addictions.
+Gambling disorder has a few symptoms more specific to gambling patterns, like chasing losses or placing higher/riskier bets, but the symptoms otherwise mirror those of substance use disorders.
+Likely, behavioral addictions recognized in the future will also include many symptoms currently used to diagnose other addictions.

-- Using more of a substance than intended, or for longer than intended
+- Using more of a substance than intended or for longer than intended

 - A desire to cut back or stop and previous unsuccessful attempts to do so

-- Spending a great deal of time thinking about, obtaining, using or recovering from the effects of a substance
+- Spending a great deal of time thinking about, obtaining, using, or recovering from the effects of a substance

 - Recurrent use that may interfere with fulfilling major role obligations